-Google My Business posts are an excellent way of expanding your panel on the search page, and they offer a quick introduction to your content.
+Google Business Profile posts are an excellent way of expanding your panel on the search page, and they offer a quick introduction to your content.
 These vignettes will only show the first 120 words in the description, so prioritize the information you include.
 If you do 1add an image, make sure the size is 1200×900 pixels.

 Managing your reputation

-We will close this article by including a few reminders on using your Google My Business profile to interact with patients.
+We will close this article by including a few reminders on using your Google Business Profile profile to interact with patients.
 We only recommend doing some of these if you have the time to engage with patients because delaying too much before answering questions will result in patient disappointment, and possibly, penalization by Google.

 Reviews are a great source of exposure.
 Take your time and respond to positive and negative reviews, but never settle patients’ claims through these reviews.
-If you create a short name in your Google My Business profile, you will have a short URL directing any user to your listing, and this can lead to more reviews from satisfied qualified patients.
+If you create a short name in your Google Business Profile profile, you will have a short URL directing any user to your listing, and this can lead to more reviews from satisfied qualified patients.
 It should look like this:

 Choose your name carefully.
 You have a limited number of changes per year.
 Frequently Asked Questions will also show up on your listing, so keep an eye out for them and try answering them before other users give misleading or incomplete information.

 Creating a Google Business Profile profile is not hard.
 Maintaining a good one is an art.
 We are sure this article will help you optimize your listing, and you can stay with us to find more resources that will help you run an effective dental marketing campaign.